Cpt-Dingus/blog-page/docs/Radio/Beginners guide to weather satellite reception.md

 5. Once you see the signal has completely disappeared and/or the satellite has passed under the horizon, press `Stop` on the pipeline

 6. SatDump will now begin automatically processing the results, you can see the progress on the status bar and the `Offline processing` tab.
-(You can disable the autoprocessing in the settings if you want to tinker with the images yourself and don't want SatDump creating automatic images)
+(You can disable the auto-processing in the settings if you want to tinker with the images yourself and don't want SatDump creating automatic images)

 7. Once it finishes processing, head to the `Viewer` tab and select the pass you decoded on the top left